 Each manufacturer of small containers of automotive refrigerant, or its designee, must report the amounts of both deposits that retailers transfer to it under section 95366(a)(4), and the deposits it collects under section 95366(b)(1) that it does not refund to retailers or distributors under section 96366(b)(4), and must also provide an accounting and description of how those funds were spent on enhancing consumer education or other programs, projects, and measures reducing greenhouse gas emissions for the previous calendar year.
 The report must highlight each component of an educational program or the other programs, projects, and measures and funds spent for that component.

 Each manufacturer of small containers of automotive refrigerant, or its designee, must submit a proposed plan that details how it expects to expend unreturned container deposit funds collected during the previous calendar year on enhanced consumer education programs or other programs, projects, and measures reducing greenhouse gas emissions approved by the Executive Officer pursuant to section 95366(b)(6).
 The proposed plan must highlight each component of an educational program or the other programs, projects, and measures and funds to be spent for that component.
-Pursuant to section 95366(b)(6), a manufacturer or its designee may not begin expending these funds without review and approval of the plan by ARB's Executive Officer.
+Pursuant to section 95366(b)(6), a manufacturer or its designee may not begin expending these funds without review and approval of the plan by CARB’s Executive Officer.
 The plans are to be sent to the Executive Officer and are due May 1 every year starting May 1, 2017.

 Each recycler of refrigerant from small containers of automotive refrigerant must report the amount of refrigerant recovered, along with the amount of that refrigerant recycled, reclaimed, or disposed of.
 The refrigerant amounts must be reported for each manufacturer, and for each month.

+On or after January 1, 2025, each report submitted under section 95367(a) must be accompanied by an attestation that all reported information is true, accurate, and complete.

+On or after January 1, 2025, reports to the Executive Officer are due March 1 every year starting March 1, 2025.
+Each annual report documents monthly data for certified reclaimed refrigerant sold for and used in small containers of automotive refrigerant during the prior calendar year, January 1 through December 31.
+Reports must be submitted as follows:

+Each manufacturer of automotive refrigerant must report the amount of certified reclaimed refrigerant, in pounds, received and charged into small containers of automotive refrigerant.
+The refrigerant amounts must be reported by each refrigerant, for each reclaimer or other outlet, for each month and as totals for each reporting period.

+Each report submitted under section 95367(b)(1) must be accompanied by an attestation that all reported information is true, accurate, and complete.

-Note: Authority cited: Sections 38501, 38510, 38560, 38560.5, 38580, 39600 and 39601, Health and Safety Code.
-Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 39003, 39500, 39600 and 39601, Health and Safety Code.
+Note: Authority cited: Sections 38501, 38505, 38510, 38560, 38560.5, 38562.2, 38566, 38580, 39600 and 39601, Health and Safety Code.
+Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 38562.2, 38566, 39003, 39500, 39600 and 39601, Health and Safety Code.